aidanastridge/obsidian-type-four/README.md

 ### Thank Yous

-First off, thank you to Namco for creating one of the best games ever made; Secondly, thank you Obsidan for an amazing note taking platform with extensive documentation; And lastly, thank you to [@kepano](https://github.com/kepano) and [@cashmoney](https://github.com/crashmoney) for their [Minimal](https://github.com/kepano/obsidian-minimal) and [Typewriter](https://github.com/crashmoney/obsidian-typewriter) themes respectively that I used as a frameworks (they are also my favorites) – I'm learning to use CSS/SASS as I create this theme!
+First off, thank you to Namco for creating one of the best games ever made; Secondly, thank you Obsidan for an amazing note taking platform with extensive documentation; And lastly, thank you to [@kepano](https://github.com/kepano) and [@cashmoney](https://github.com/crashmoney) for their [Minimal](https://github.com/kepano/obsidian-minimal) and [Typewriter](https://github.com/crashmoney/obsidian-typewriter) themes respectively that I used as a frameworks (they're also my favourites) – I'm learning to use CSS/SASS as I create this theme!

-### Colors
+### Colours

 Coming Soon!